|Nutrition Facts (per serving)|

 1/4 teaspoon fine salt

-Sift the flour, sugar, cocoa powder, baking soda, and 3/4 teaspoon of salt into a mixing bowl.
+Sift the flour, sugar, cocoa powder, baking soda, and salt into a large bowl.
 Stir to combine.

-In a separate bowl, whisk the eggs with 1 cup of sour cream, vegetable oil, and 1 1/2 teaspoons of vanilla extract until well blended.
+In a separate medium bowl, whisk together the eggs, sour cream, vegetable oil, and vanilla extract until well blended.

-Stir the egg and sour cream mixture into the dry ingredients until blended.
-Add the hot coffee or hot water and stir until the batter is smooth and well blended.
+Stir the egg and sour cream mixture into the flour-cocoa mixture until blended.
+Add the hot coffee or water and stir until the batter is smooth.

 Gather the frosting ingredients.

-Put about 1 inch of water in a saucepan and bring it to a simmer over medium-low heat.
+Put about 1-inch of water in a medium saucepan and bring it to a simmer over medium-low heat.

 - This recipe calls for natural cocoa, not Dutch-process.
 The acidity of the natural cocoa and the acidic buttermilk reacts with the baking soda to make the cake rise.
 If all you have is alkalized Dutch-process cocoa, try replacing about 3/4 teaspoon of the baking soda with 1 1/2 teaspoons of baking powder.

 - Choose full-fat sour cream for this recipe.
 The extra fat in the sour cream adds moisture and richness and results in a tender crumb.

 - Use a neutral flavor oil in this recipe, such as canola oil, corn oil, safflower, or plain vegetable oil.